idleberg/sublime-innosetup/README.md

 1. Download the files using the GitHub .zip download option
 2. Unzip the files to your Sublime Text `Packages/User` directory

+## Usages

+Auto-completion will always list all available flags for a command, the first flag displayed is always the default.

 ## License

 The MIT License (MIT)